adiman1/liveheartrate/Layer 4 - AWS Services/live_viz_solution.md

   - Import those libraries at runtime.
   - Securely push records to OpenSearch.

-> Without this layer, our Lambda would fail to connect to OpenSearch due to missing auth and HTTP capabilities.
+> Without this layer, our Lambda would fail to connect to OpenSearch due to missing Auth and HTTP capabilities.

 ---